apache/sis/README.md

 project logo are trademarks of The Apache Software Foundation.

-## Getting Started
+## Build from sources

 Running the library part of Apache SIS requires Java 11 or higher.
 Running the JavaFX application part requires Java 16 or higher.
-Building SIS requires Java 18 or higher together with [Gradle](https://gradle.org/) build system.
+Building SIS requires Java 18 or higher together with [Gradle](https://gradle.org/) 8 build system.
 To build SIS, use the following command in this directory:

     gradle assemble

+The JAR files will be located in the following directories, together with their dependencies:

+* `endorsed/build/libs/`  (core library)
+* `optional/build/libs/`  (requires JavaFX)
+* `incubator/build/libs/` (not yet released)

+If JAR files seem missing, try `gradle jar`.
+For publishing to the local `~/.m2` repository
+(for example, for use with Maven projects):

+    gradle publishToMavenLocal

+## Getting Started

 Information for running a [command-line tool](https://sis.apache.org/command-line.html) or an [optional JavaFX application](https://sis.apache.org/javafx.html) can be found on the web site.
+Java code examples for some common tasks are given in the [How to…](https://sis.apache.org/howto.html) pages.
+Complete API can be browsed in [online Javadoc](https://sis.apache.org/apidocs/index.html).

 ## License (see also LICENSE)